TranslationalBioinformaticsUnit/scbert-reusability/README.md

 ```
 Execution time is quite fast (less than one hour).
 ### 1.4-Detection of novel cell types
 In the publication, the dataset *Macparland* was used for the detection of novel cell type.
 You should download the data, *GSE115469_CellClusterType.txt.gz* and *GSE115469_Data.csv.gz* from [GSE115469](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE115469), generate *h5ad* format and preprocess it by running the script [preprocess.py](https://github.com/TencentAILabHealthcare/scBERT/blob/master/preprocess.py) of the original GitHub.
-Later, to train the model by removing the cell types denominated in the publication (*Mature_B_Cells, Plasma_Cells, alpha-beta_T_Cells, gamma-delta_T_Cells_1, gamma-delta_T_Cells_2*) and detect them as novel cell type using the following command:
+Later, to train the model by removing the cell types denominated in the publication (*Mature_B_Cells, Plasma_Cells, alpha-beta_T_Cells, gamma-delta_T_Cells_1, gamma-delta_T_Cells_2*) and, finally, detect them as novel cell type using the following parameters:
 ```
 python predict.py --data_path "test_data_path.h5ad" --model_path "finetuned_model_path" --novel_type True --unassign_thres 0.5
 ```
-*Note:* if the *test_data_path.h5ad* has different number of classes (cell types) than the training dataset, you will obtain an error (*size mismatch*) so you should adjust the parameter *out_dim* (*[predict.py](https://github.com/TencentAILabHealthcare/scBERT/blob/master/predict.py)#line97*) and set it to the number of classes of the training dataset.
+*Note:* if the *test_data_path.h5ad* has different number of classes (cell types) than the training dataset, you will obtain an error (*size mismatch*) so you should adjust the parameter *out_dim* in *[predict.py](https://github.com/TencentAILabHealthcare/scBERT/blob/master/predict.py)#line97* and set it to the number of classes of the training dataset.
 ## 2-Effect of distribution of cells
 ### 2.1-Data
 The following datasets were used for studying the effect of distribution of the number of cells and they can be downloaded [here](https://figshare.com/projects/scbert-reusability/157203):